Timtek-Systems/GTD.Integra85.Firmware/ReadMe.md

 hardware signals to the motor driver and keeping track of the step position.

-Our `Motor` class provides the `IStepSequencer` implementation and allows for acceleration and deceleration.
+Our `Motor` class provides the `IStepSequencer` implementation and allows for acceleration and deceleration. `Motor` also keeps track of the current step position and enforces limits of travel on the motors.

+Derived from `Motor` is `BacklashCompensatingMotor` which performs backlash compensation when moving in the out direction.
+All moves therefore finish in the inward direction.
+This class is used only for the focuser motor.

 ### Acceleration

 The `Motor` class provides a method for recalculating the motor velocity once per Arduino loop().
-The method uses uniform accelration and the acceleration ramp time can be adjusted.
+The method uses uniform acceleration and the ramp time can be adjusted.

-`Motor` keeps track of the current step position and enforces limits of travel on the motors.

 ### Limitations